 - At the end of each financial year there are projects which are either incomplete or have not commenced due to circumstances including planning issues, weather delays and extended consultation.
 The below forward commitments have been identified to be undertaken in 2023-24: - o \$5.55 million in 2022-23 capital works forward commitments, and - \$9.68 million in 2022-23 priority projects forward commitments. - Employee costs are largely driven by Council's Enterprise Agreement which for the 2023-24 year includes an annual increase of 3.00%.
-In 2023-24 the compulsory Superannuation Guarantee Scheme (SGC) will increase from 10.50% to 11.00%. - Waste collection costs in 2023-24 will increase on average by 5.0% with the Victorian Government waste levy expected to remain at \$125.90 per tonne in 2023-24.
+In 2023-24 the compulsory Superannuation Guarantee Scheme (SGC) will increase from 10.50% to 11.00%. - Waste collection costs in 2023-24 will increase on average by 5.6% which is linked directly to the cost of providing the waste services, priced on a full cost recovery basis.